EGI-Federation/documentation/content/en/users/dev-env/notebooks/quickstart/_index.md

   using keyboard shortcuts.
 - `Enter` : Edit mode.
 In edit mode, you can edit text in cells.

-## Hands-on
+## Tutorials

-We pre-populate your home directory with some sample notebooks to get started, below you can find links to other notebooks that we have used in past trainings that may be useful to explore the system:
+You can find links to sample notebooks that we have used in past trainings that may be useful to explore the system:

 1. [A very basic notebook to get started](https://github.com/EGI-Federation/training-notebooks-di4r-2018/blob/master/00-first-notebook.ipynb)
 2. [Getting data and doing a simple plot](https://github.com/EGI-Federation/training-notebooks-climate-change/blob/master/cckp_historical_temperature.ipynb).